The

 This project took its roots while researching knitting as an act of resistance.
 Diving into the origins of knitting as both a form of art and a form of craft, I wrote my master thesis on the topic of knitting as a resistance tool against the rise of the far right and facist propaganda, white supremacist ideologies, and over-consumption practices.

 The workshops are held weekly at Agnes Circulaire Maakplaats.
-Every Thursdays at 18h00, join us for a moment of commuknitty, wotking together on a revendicative tapestry that will soon be part of the space it's being knitted in.
+Every Thursdays at 18h00, join us for a moment of commuknitty, working together on a revendicative tapestry that will soon be part of the space it's being knitted in.

 You are most welcomed to join and let us know by sending us a quick email.
 Don't worry, there will be space for you even if you don't!